scylladb/scylladb/raft/README.md

   groups, hence failure detection RPC could run once on network peer level, not sepately for each Raft instance.
 The library expects an accurate `failure_detector` instance from a complying implementation.
+- Since Raft leader no longer sends RPC every  0.1 second there can be a situation when a follower may not know who the leader is for a long time (if the leader is idle).
+Add an extension that allows a follower to actively search for a leader by sending specially crafted append reply RPC to all voters.
+  A leader will reply with an empty append message to such a message.

 ### Pre-voting and protection against disruptive leaders